hoangsonww/The-MovieVerse-Database/project-config/README.md

 ### nginx.conf

 Configuration file for Nginx, a web server used to handle HTTP requests, redirect traffic, serve static files, and more.
 This file includes settings like server blocks, location blocks, and other directives.

-### serviceWorker.js

-A JavaScript file used to create a service worker, a script run by the browser in the background, separate from a web page.
-It is primarily used for features that don't need a web page or user interaction, like push notifications and background sync.

 ### webpack.config.js